-Boeing faces doubtful airline chiefs in mission to restore faith
+Boeing Faces Doubtful Airlines in Mission to Restore Faith

 The Max was grounded worldwide after the crashes in Ethiopia and Indonesia killed a total of 346 people.
 The FAA has said there’s no time frame to sign off on Boeing’s proposed software fix for the jet, leaving airlines struggling to plan for an end to the disruption.
 While India’s SpiceJet Ltd. predicts the plane may fly again in July, Emirates reckons it could be December and Singapore Airlines Ltd. says it’s impossible to know.

 “We’re definitely looking to restore confidence,” Christy Reese, Boeing’s vice president of Asia-Pacific commercial sales and marketing, said in an interview in Seoul.
-A representative for the Chicago-based planemaker had no immediate comment on the views of airline leaders at the IATA meeting.
+A spokesman for the Chicago-based planemaker said the company is focused on supporting customers “in every way possible to ensure complete confidence in the 737 MAX and a safe return to commercial flight.”

+To compound Boeing’s challenges, another problem emerged late Sunday.
+U.S. aviation regulators said airlines worldwide must inspect 312 of the 737 family of aircraft, including some of the grounded 737 Max, because they have wing components that are prone to cracking and must be repaired within 10 days.

 Even if the FAA agrees to Boeing’s safety upgrade, the Max’s reach would be limited if other authorities, especially in Europe and China, fail to clear the jet to fly, and Ed Bastian, chief executive officer at giant U.S. carrier Delta Air Lines Inc., led calls for coordinated regulatory action.